 Raised by a single mother in a home that was void of love and trust, Sonya endured years of sexual violence and torture.
 She learned at an early age that love was only for “good girls” and she was unworthy of it.

 “By the time I was 12, I had been stripped of everything that seemed human in my life.
 I’d been sexually abused from the time I was 5 years old, forced into sexual slavery and tortured by a man that my mother had a relationship with.
 Then later after finding out, I was beaten and tortured by my own mother.
 I learned that love hurt.
 I trusted no one.
 I was a shell-void of everything.
-I was un-human.”
+I was no longer human.”

-“While other little girls were playing dress up and Barbies, I was being brutally and methodically tortured sexually with objects, animals and anything else he could come up with to satisfy his sexual addiction.
-As his thirst for more went farther and farther, so did the secrets, threats, and violence and slowly with each touch, I disappeared and nobody noticed.”
+“While other little girls were playing dress up and Barbies, I was being brutally and methodically tortured… sexually…with anything he could come up with to satisfy his sexual addiction.
+As his thirst for more went farther and farther, so did the secrets, the threats, and the violence.
+And slowly, with each touch, I disappeared.
+And nobody noticed.”

 “My mom blamed me for what happened.
 Many times, she would try to kill me.
-She would physically hurt me to the point of unconsciousness and then tell me that she wanted me dead.
-She would use anything she could her hands on to beat me.”
+She would physically hurt me to the point of unconsciousness, and then tell me that she wanted me dead.
+She would use anything she could get her hands on to beat me.”

-“She locked me in my room, with no food and would take pieces of the phone with her so that I could not call for help.
+“She locked me in my room, with no food and would take pieces of the phone with her so that I couldn’t call for help.
 A mother is supposed to love and protect their child, no matter what.
 Instead, she told me it was my fault that her boyfriend had hurt me, and that I was dirty, unwanted, and no one would EVER love me.”